xiaoyingpu/csci208/project/19_implicitly_typed.md

 ### Type hint

 Clojure does allow type hints.
-Type hints can be useful for improving performance when interopping with Java.
+Type hints can be useful for improving performance when interopping with Java [@emerick2012clojure].

 ```clojure
 (defn length